 Use your best judgment when deciding whether to have one primary CTA with the most important action or a primary and a secondary CTA.

 Follow our grammar and formatting guidelines when writing error messages.

 This channel is already up and running.
 Connect another channel, or return to Overview.

 [Connect another channel] [Return to overview]

 For your security, call your card issuer to authorize this purchase.

 Error messages from third parties

-Occasionally, we need to show users error messages from third parties, such as financial institutions.
-To make this experience less jarring, craft a brief error message and then follow that with the copy from the third party, preferably highlighted in a callout box.
+Occasionally, we need to show people error messages from third parties, such as financial institutions.
+To make this experience less jarring, craft a brief error message and then follow that with the content from the third party, preferably highlighted in a callout box.